phyver/GameShell/doc/mission.md

 This file is added to the global configuration of the bash session used during the game.
 It can be used to define variables, aliases, functions, etc..
 They will be available throughout the game.

-### `deps.sh` (optional)

-This is sourced when the mission is started.
-If the last return value is `false` (anything different from `0`), the mission is cancelled.

-This is typically used to check that the dependencies for the mission are met (e.g., that every necessary command is available on the system).

-If the dependencies are met the program should have no output.
-However, if the dependencies are not met then a helpful error message is polite.

 ### `treasure.sh` (optional)